dgruninger97/HW2-grunindm/notebook.md

 ### Candidate Design 1

-For the first candidate design, we could simply have the Integration class become a concrete subject that implements a subject interface, and then have different integration methods register as observers and add then as subscribers to our Integration class.
+For the first candidate design, we could simply have the Integration class become a concrete subject that implements a subject interface, and then have different integration methods register as observers and add them as subscribers to our Integration class.
+Our observer will have an integrate() method instead of a update() method.
+Additionally, our subject will be able to add, remove, and integrateAll for all of its registered observers.

 #### Pros

 This does a very good job of **keeping our design loosely coupled.** Namely, it does this by completely isolating the integration methods' logic that we will be using from the class that is calling those methods.
 Therefore, our system does a good job of separating what changes from what stays the same.
+The integrate methods will implement the observer class which will require that they have a method to perform integration, which makes sense.

 #### Cons

 This seems like somewhat of an overkill.
-Everytime we call to update(), or in this case integrate(), every single registered IntegrationMethod observer will perform their integrate().
+Everytime we call update(), or in this case integrate(), every single registered IntegrationMethod observer will perform their integrate().
 This means we are doing a lot of extra work if we only want to perform a single integration, since we are doing all the other integrations as well.

 ### Candidate Design 2

+For the second candidate design, I propose we use the java observable API.
+With this design, integration methods that have registered as observers can push their results to the calling observable class.
+Our calling call will need to implement Observable so it can aquire the needed functions.

 #### Pros

+We eliminate the overkill of the first design by pushing out results of specific integration method observers rather than computing all of the observers when we call integrate().

 #### Cons

+Does not make use of favoring composition over inheritence, and therefore this will make it harder to adapt and change our software over time.
+This results in an overall worse design.
+Additionally, if the java observable API ever becomes deprecated or unused, we will have to greatly change our design in order to adjust.

 ### Design Preference

+I prefer the first candidate design because it does a better job favoring composition over inheritence and will do a better job of handling changes in the future.
+Although there are a couple flaws in the overkill of the funcion calls, it still will do what we want it to.
+Also, the first design has a more loosely coupled design between the observers and the subjects.

+### Class & Sequence Diagram Sketches

+Class Diagram:

+Sequence Diagram: